top of page

 Stop Guessing Your Rent Budget

 You need that.
 Because rent has this sneaky way of creeping up.
-You see a place that looks great, it’s only a little above your plan, and suddenly that “little” becomes your entire food budget.
+You see a place that looks great, and it’s only a little above your plan.
+Suddenly, that “little” becomes your entire food budget.
 A rental calculator cuts that fantasy off early.
 It gives you a limit.
 Not a perfect one, but a line in the sand.

 Seeing the Whole Picture, Not Just Rent

 Rent isn’t the only cost.
-Not even close.
+Not even close!
 If you only budget for the weekly payment, you’re setting yourself up for a rough few months.
 Utilities, internet, groceries, transport, and random life stuff are your other priorities.
-One minute you’re fine, next minute you're checking your bank app before buying a coffee.
+One minute you’re fine, and the next, you’re checking your bank app before buying a coffee.

 A decent rental calculator forces you to think about those extras.
 Some even ask about them directly, so you stumble upon questions about electricity, water use, and maybe even subscriptions.
 And look, you don’t need to be exact here.
 No one tracks every dollar perfectly.
 But getting a ballpark figure is way better than pretending those costs don’t exist.